DeDiamondPro/LinuxLWJGLKeyFix/README.md

 # LinuxLWJGLKeyFix

-Minecraft 1.8.9 Forge mod which fixes an LWJGL bug causing incorrect registration of Shift+2 and Shift+6 on Linux systems.
+Minecraft 1.8.9 Forge mod which fixes an LWJGL bug causing incorrect registration of some keys on Linux systems, this fork fixes it for AZERTY keyboard users.